davidkiss/spring-cloud-streams-kafka-demo/PITCHME.md

-# Spring Cloud Stream + Kafka - Demo
+# Spring Cloud Stream with Kafka

 ---